clone206/dsd2dxd/README.md

 or - is provided, standard in is assumed.
 Multiple file/folder paths can be provided and the input-related options specified will be applied to each, except where overridden by each file's metadata.
-Folders will be recursively scanned for files ending in .dsf, .dff, or .dsd, where .dsd files are assumed to be raw dsd bitstreams.
+When -R/--recurse is supplied, folders will be recursively scanned for files ending in .dsf, .dff, or .dsd, where .dsd files are assumed to be raw dsd bitstreams.
+Without -R, directories are not traversed; provide explicit file paths if you don’t want recursion.

 Options:
   -p, --path <PATH>